Today, I take you to the realms of the Best Free Guitar VST Plugins, including Acoustic, Electric, Bass, and Nylon.

 The only minor limitation is that it’s dependent on the Decent Sampler plugin, so you’ll need that installed, but otherwise it’s lightweight and hassle-free.
 My tip would be to use subtle reverb or EQ to place the guitar naturally in your mix, it really helps it feel alive without additional processing.

-I keep coming back to Strayer Guitar whenever I want a simple, clean, expressive electric guitar sound, making it a handy free tool for home recordings and laid-back productions.
+I keep coming back to Strayer Guitar whenever I want a simple, clean, expressive electric guitar sound, making it a electric guitar VST free tool for home recordings and laid-back productions.

 Strayer Guitar comes as a Decent Sampler library for macOS and Windows users.